 I have been offered an externship placement.
 Do I have to accept the position?

 No; just as a student is not guaranteed he/she will be offered an externship position, an employer is not guaranteed that a student-applicant will accept a position when it is offered.
 If a student-applicant chooses not to accept an offer, the student must decline the offer in a professional manner, including calling the externship employer to decline the offer.
 Additionally, a student must decline an offer in a timely manner to give the externship employer and other students an opportunity to fill the placement.

 I have accepted a placement.
 What do I do next to register for the course?

-To be registered for the Externship Program Course, a student must first submit a complete Spring 2014 Student-Agency Agreement to the CDO.
+To be registered for the Externship Program Course, a student must first submit a complete Summer 2014 Student-Agency Agreement to the CDO.
 The CDO verifies a student's placement with the receipt of a fully executed Student-Agency Agreement.
 A Student-Agency Agreement is an agreement between the student, externship employer, and the law school that states the terms of the externship relationship.
-A fully executed Student-Agency Agreement is due to the CDO on or before Monday, January 13, 2014.
+A fully executed Student-Agency Agreement is due to the CDO on or before Friday, May 9, 2014.